AlexMili/Reachable/README.md

     - Use randome Chrome user agent
     - Wait between consecutive requests to the same host
     - Include `Host` header
+    - Can use Playwright to make the request
 - Use of HTTP/2
 - Detect parking domains